R0m1k3/Regisflow/replit.md

 - ✅ Eliminated multiple configuration files to reduce complexity
 - ✅ Removed unnecessary documentation files and assets
 - ✅ Streamlined project structure with only essential files
+- ✅ Configured to use nginx_default network for reverse proxy integration

 ### Node.js 18 Compatibility Fix (January 9, 2025)
 - ✅ Resolved TypeError with undefined paths in Node.js 18 production environment